 Faith leads to knowledge

-“He who possesses faith attains knowledge.
-Devoted to that [knowledge], restraining his senses, having attained knowledge, he quickly attains supreme peace” (4:39)
+He who possesses faith attains knowledge.
+Devoted to that pursuit, restraining the senses, having attained knowledge he quickly attains supreme peace (4:39).

-“The man who is ignorant and does not have faith, who is of a doubting nature, is destroyed.
-Neither this world nor that beyond, nor happiness, is for him who has a doubting nature” (4:40).
+The man who is ignorant and without faith, of a doubting nature, is ruined.
+Neither this world, nor the next, nor happiness is for the man of doubt (4:40).

-The way in which Krishna puts this first sentence, we can see that to him a “doubter” is ignorant and faithless, that the three qualities of ignorance, infidelity, and doubt are united in such a one and that destruction is the natural consequence for him.
-Not that the Self is ever destroyed, but certainly the intelligence that is the distinctive characteristic of the evolving human being can be so distorted and fragmented that it can be said to be destroyed–useless and even self-destructive.
-It is not impossible for the subtle bodies to become so aberrated that they do dissolve and the individual spirit has to begin its evolutionary journey over again–sometimes from the very beginning.
+The way in which Krishna puts this first sentence, we can see that to him a doubter is ignorant and faithless, that the three qualities of ignorance, infidelity, and doubt are united in such a one and that destruction is the natural consequence for him.
+Not that the Self is ever destroyed, but certainly the intelligence that is the distinctive characteristic of the evolving human being can be so distorted and fragmented that it can be said to be destroyed–useless and even destructive.
+It is not impossible for the subtle bodies to become so damaged that they do dissolve and the individual spirit has to begin its evolutionary journey over again–sometimes from the very beginning.
 But though such a thing may be rare, for all doubters there is no happiness or peace in this or any other world.

-In contrast: “Action does not bind him who has renounced action through yoga, whose doubt is cut away [severed] by knowledge, and who is possessed of the Self” (4:41).
+Action does not bind him whose actions are renounced in yoga, whose doubt is severed by knowledge, and who is self-possessed (4:41).

 The core problem

 Krishna is not a mere speaker of words, but a knower of the hearts of those to whom he speaks.
 Going directly to the root of Arjuna’s hesitation in the face of battle, he says to him:

 Doubting the Self

 Before we experience the Self, however, we must set our will to practice yoga for its revelation.
 This requires some intellectual conviction.
 We need to analyze our entire life, and especially our consciousness of it, for that consciousness is our Self.
-We need to distinguish (discriminate) between that which is experiencing our life and that which is experienced.
+We need to distinguish (discriminate) between that which is experiencing our life and that which is being experienced.
 One is unchanging and the other is ever changing.
 We must look to the unchanging and know that as real, and understand the shifting patterns of light and shadow around us as a dream–necessary and instructive, but for all that only a dream.
 With the sword of our discrimination, then, we can pierce through the veils that hide the truth from us and cast them aside forever.